KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

 classification, object detection, and image segmentation.
 Their ability to learn spatial hierarchies and capture local patterns makes them effective in understanding and interpreting visual data.

+### Gradients

+Gradients represent the rate of change of a loss function with respect to the parameters of a model.
+They provide information on how the parameters should be adjusted to minimize the loss, and optimizers utilize this information to update the model's parameters during training.

+### CrossEntropy

+Cross-entropy quantifies how well a model's predictions match the true labels.
+By minimizing cross-entropy, the model gets better at making accurate predictions.
+Cross-entropy is primarily used as a loss function in machine learning

 ## API

 #### Layers